aliclark/the_wooden_sword/Indra’s Net as Venn Diagram.md

 ### Refutation of Solipsism

-1. There could be any number of existing universes compatible with the experience you are having right now.
+1. There could be any number of existing universes seeming compatible with the experience you are having right now.

 1. The Solipsism experience is the single *minimal* universe that could possibly explain your present experience.
 There is exactly K=1 such universes.